h-miiaah/CLI-Gem/README.md

 # Bestsellers

 Welcome to the Bestsellers gem.
-This gem allows you to view the current best selling books and view thier information.
+This gem allows you to view the current best selling books by Barnes & Noble and view thier information.

 ## Installation